smcclab/smc-course/_lectures/06-algocomp.md

 ## Chords from a scale

 The other notes (or degrees) from a scale can be used for a bass line as well.
 E.g.,

-- create a repeating sequence in a scale
+- create a repeating sequence from a scale
 - play repeating bass line with scale degree `[1, 2, 6, 5]`

 This changes how we hear the original sequence!